Franco Moschino: Death

 of cardiac arrest, reportedly from complications from surgery.

-Only after his death was it publicly revealed that Moschino's death was AIDS-related.
+Moschino's death was AIDS-related.

 Moschino is buried in his family's plot at Cimitero Monumentale di Milano in Milan.

 Legacy

 After his death, Rossella Jardini, his former assistant, became creative director of the brand.
 In October 2013, LA designer Jeremy Scott took over as creative director and showed his first Moschino collection on the runway in fall 2014.
 Moschino clothes have been worn by celebrities such as Madonna, Diana, Princess of Wales, Fran Drescher on her hit television show The Nanny, Katy Perry, Alicia Silverstone, Kylie Minogue, Rick Ross, Gwyneth Paltrow, Anna Friel, Miley Cyrus, Patti LaBelle and Nicki Minaj.